 - Plant Engineer

 - Technical Service Engineer

 Our Mechanical Engineering Technology Alumni

-Graduates of Point Park's mechanical engineering technology degree programs have gone on to work for various companies including:
+Graduates of our mechanical engineering technology degree programs have gone on to work for various companies including:

 - Continental Design and Management Group